terriblecodebutwork/MNode/README.md

 All `id` will be converted to string.

+If is root node, set parent to `false`.

 We use `path` or `id` and the root private key to generate the private key of this node.
+Highly recommend to store the `path` or `id` in the content.

 The content could be a string or an array of string, if that is an array of string, each element will be pushed saparately.